Piotr1215/aicmdtools/README.md

-# GoAI
+# AI Command Line Tools

-GoAI is a command-line tool that utilizes the OpenAI CahtGPT API to generate shell commands based on user input.
+AICmdTools is a command-line tool that utilizes the OpenAI CahtGPT API to generate shell commands based on user input.
 It's built with Go and designed for ease of use, providing a simple and efficient way to interact with ChatGPT API.
 Project inspired by https://github.com/wunderwuzzi23/yolo-ai-cmdbot.